Skip to content

 Peter Drucker's famous dictum — "what gets measured gets managed" — is incomplete.
 What matters is measuring the right things and adjusting accordingly.

 The critical feature of the Genius process is that it is a loop, not a sequence.
-Results from each cycle become the Current state of the next cycle.
+Your results from each cycle become the Current state of your next cycle.

 This creates a compounding effect: